efroemling/ballistica/docs/design/blessing.md

 # Build Blessing

+**Description:** How build blessing proves a build's Python scripts are unmodified, and the spinoff-invariance rule a stray BallisticaKit literal in a hashed .py silently breaks.

 "Blessing" is the engine's code-integrity mechanism: a way to prove that a shipped build's Python game scripts are the unmodified, official ones.
 A build is *blessed* when the hash of its game scripts